A finite volume scheme for the local sensing chemotaxis model: Introduction

 Finally, for space dimensions one and two, and under further regularity assumptions for the initial data, Corollary~\ref{cor.AP} states a stronger AP property in the sense that the whole sequence of numerical approximations converges (and not only a subsequence).

 We have implemented the scheme in one and two space dimensions on unstructured meshes (see Section~\ref{sec:imp} for details) and performed thorough numerical experiments to illustrate and complement our theoretical results, through four testcases.
-In the first testcase we illustrate the second order convergence in space of the scheme.
-In the second testcase, we are interested in the asymptotic preserving property and we show the effect of the well-preparedness of the initial data in the sense of \textbf{(H5)} and in a stronger sense.
+In the first testcase we illustrate the second order convergence in space of the scheme{, for the error between the discrete solution and a projection of the continuous solution on the mesh}. {This super-convergence property of a TPFA finite volume scheme is expected, see for instance~\cite{DroNat18_super_conv}.} In the second testcase, we are interested in the asymptotic preserving property and we show the effect of the well-preparedness of the initial data in the sense of \textbf{(H5)} and in a stronger sense.
 In the third testcase, we investigate stability properties of stationary solutions.
 We show that linear stability properties of homogeneous equilibrium are preserved by the scheme.
 Finally we demonstrate the applicability of our scheme for motilities which do not enter our theoretical framework.